zhumingpassional/RLSolver/README.md

 - pick\_good\_xs(): Select the good solutions in all parallel environments, where each environment returns exactly one good solution with corresponding objective value.
 - obj(): Calculate the objective value.

-Pattern II: In right part of the above figure, the current state is [2, 3], i.e., node 2 and 3 are selected, and the objective value is 2.
+Pattern II: Take graph maxcut as an example.
+In right part of the above figure, the current state is [2, 3], i.e., node 2 and 3 are selected, and the objective value is 2.
 The new state is [1, 3, 4], i.e., node 1, 3, and 4 are selected, and the objective value is 4.